ansible/ansible/docs/proposals/auto-install-roles.md

   and all included roles must be readed to search for requirements (although something similar will likely be required by any auto-install approach)

+#### Iteration

+If complex version requirements exists for role versions, this simple approach forces to trace them within the role `meta/main.yml` file, which might become a bit cumbersome.
+To handle this, the `rolesfile` keyword from approach 1 could be helpful.
+This means that besides roles used in playbook and transitive dependencies defined within them, the requirements from `rolesfile` must also be satisfied before starting the real playbook run.

 ### Approach 1: Specify rolesfile and rolesdir in playbook

 Provide new `rolesdir` and `rolesfile` keywords: